 =5.8 bottles per head.

-So, the average in this case tells us roughly how many bottles each person had consumed.
-Obviously there would be few of them who had consumed above and below the average.
+So, the average, in this case, tells us roughly how many bottles each person had consumed.
+Obviously, there would be few of them who had consumed above and below the average.
 For example, Person E drank 8 bottles of beverage, which is way above the average of 5.8 bottles.
 Likewise, person D drank just 3 bottles of beverage, which is way below the average of 5.8 bottles.
-Therefore average is just an estimate and one cannot expect it to be accurate.
+Therefore the average is just an estimate, and one cannot expect it to be accurate.

 = 1719.75 / 5